U.S. says to propose U.N. sanctions regime for South Sudan

-UNITED NATIONS The U.S. delegation to the United Nations informed members of the Security Council on Tuesday that it would circulate a draft resolution establishing an international sanctions regime for conflict-torn South Sudan, a U.S. official said.
+UNITED NATIONS The U.S. delegation to the United Nations informed members of the Security Council on Tuesday that it will circulate a draft resolution establishing an international sanctions regime for conflict-torn South Sudan, a U.S. official said on Tuesday.

 "The resolution will establish a mechanism for targeting individuals undermining South Sudan's political stability and abusing human rights," the official said on condition of anonymity.